mikevoice/project/README.md

 Jenkins UI.
 Navigate to our job and click the Build with Parameters.

-Select the version and update of the package "Stable-Update_Package"
+Select in  menu "version and update" of the package "Stable-Update_Package"

 ![Image](pic/22222.png)